You’re ready to host a virtual event, now what?

 The digital landscape has changed over the last few months and marketing a virtual event isn’t as easy as it used to be:

-Increased Competition - Whether you’re in tech, finance or cybersecurity, the harsh reality is your virtual event probably isn’t unique.
-You need to make your event stand out as THE event your target audience must attend instead of the other 50 your competitors are punting out.
+Whether you’re in tech, finance or cybersecurity, the harsh reality is your virtual event probably isn’t unique.
+You need to make your event stand out as the event your target audience must attend.

-How MOVE helps: Position your event so that it resonates with your different target personas.
-A one-size-fits-all approach is a thing of the past.
+Position your event so that it resonates with your different target personas.

-How MOVE helps: Improve your UX to increase the number of website / landing page visitors that convert into registrations.
+Improve your UX to increase the number of website / landing page visitors that convert.

-How MOVE helps: Keep registrants engaged with relevant content leading up to the event to remind them why they registered in the first place.
+Keep registrants engaged with relevant content and remind them why they registered.